JonCooperWorks/judas/README.md

 Judas can be extended using [Go plugins](https://golang.org/pkg/plugin/).
 An `judas` plugin is a regular Go plugin with a function called `New` that implements `judas.InitializerFunc`.
 You can use plugins to save request-response transactions to disk for further analysis, or pull credentials and sensitive information out of requests and responses on the fly.
+You should configure your plugins using [environment variables](https://golang.org/pkg/os/#Getenv).

 ```
 // InitializerFunc is a go function that should be exported by a function package.